Also known as:

 Threat Summary:

 Not globally threatened.
-Apparently uncommon over much of its range and never very numerous; apparently now gone from C Andes and from near Bogotá.
+Uncommon over much of its range and never very numerous and now gone from C Andes and from near Bogotá.
 Affected by considerable habitat loss for the last four centuries, but most markedly in the 20th century.
-In Colombia some are captured for the bird trade.
 May also be affected by river and stream pollution due to mining and cocaine production.
+Throughout its range, tree cover has been lost at a rate of 5% over the past three generations (12.3 years).
+The species is locally hunted for food and traded as a cagebird in low numbers.
+The rate of population decline is therefore tentatively placed in the band 1-9% over three generations.

 Range: